 Danvest technology can be applied as grid supporting system at grids that are not well able to handle the fluctuations of renewable energy.
 Danvest will balance the power supply as an 'intermediate' system and will help to save fuel.

 Danvest mitigates the intermittency issues of renewable energy within a weak grid (voltage drops) and also controls ramp-up rates.
-Unnecessary curtailments are avoided and the nominal amount of renewables in the energy mix can be enlarged.
+Unnecessary curtailments are avoided and the nominal amount of renewables can be enlarged.

 Serving the weak ends of a grid?